Billogram, provider of a payments platform specifically for recurring billing, raises $45M – TechCrunch

 This also means that Billogram is not likely to move into debt collection itself as it continues to expand.
 Instead, he said, the focus will be on building out more tools to make the invoicing and payments experience better and less painful to customers.
 That will likely include more moves into customer service and generally improving the overall billing experience — something we have seen become a bigger area also during the pandemic, as companies realized that they needed to address non-payments in a different way from how their used to, given world events and the impact they were having on individuals.

-“We are excited to partner with Jonas and the team at Billogram.” says Omri Benayoun, General Partner at Partech, in a statement.
+“We are excited to partner with Jonas and the team at Billogram,” says Omri Benayoun, general partner at Partech, in a statement.
 “Having spotted a gap in the market, they have quietly built the most advanced platform for large B2C enterprises looking to integrate billing, payment, and collection in one single solution.
 In our discussion with leading utilities, telecom, e-health, and all other clients across Europe, we realized how valuable Billogram was for them in order to engage with their end-users through a top-notch billing and payment experience.
 The outstanding commercial traction demonstrated by Billogram has further cemented our conviction, and we can’t wait to support the team in bringing their solution to many more customers in Europe and beyond!”